-The new rent freeze in Berlin
+The rent freeze in Berlin has been canceled

 What does the law say?